GW170817: Implications for the Stochastic Gravitational-Wave Background from Compact Binary Coalescences

 In addition to loud and nearby events that are detectable as individual sources, there is also a population of unresolved events at greater distances.
 The superposition of these sources will contribute an astrophysical stochastic background, which is discernible from detector noise by cross-correlating the data streams from two or more detectors~\cite{Allen_Romano_1999,christensen92}.
-For a survey of the expected signature of astrophysical backgrounds, see~\cite{Regimbau_2011, ZhuEA_2011, Rosado_2011, MarassiEA_2011, WuEA_2012, ZhuEA_2013, Kowolska_2015}.
-A recent review of data analysis for stochastic backgrounds is given in~\cite{RomanoCornish}.
+For a survey of the expected signature of astrophysical backgrounds, see \cite{Regimbau_2011, ZhuEA_2011, Rosado_2011, MarassiEA_2011, WuEA_2012, ZhuEA_2013, Kowolska_2015}.
+See also \cite{RomanoCornish} for a recent review of data analysis tools for stochastic backgrounds.

 Following the first detection of gravitational waves from GW150914, the LIGO and Virgo Collaborations calculated the expected stochastic background from a binary black hole (BBH) population with similar masses to the components of GW150914~\cite{gw150914_stoch}.
-These calculations were updated at the end of the first Advanced LIGO observing run (O1) \cite{stoch_O1} to take into account the two other black hole merger events observed during the run: GW151226, a high-confidence detection; and LVT151012, an event of lower significance.
+These calculations were updated at the end of the first Advanced LIGO observing run (O1)~\cite{stoch_O1} to take into account the two other black hole merger events observed during the run: GW151226, a high-confidence detection; and LVT151012, an event of lower significance.
 The results indicated that the background from black hole mergers would likely be detectable by Advanced LIGO and Advanced Virgo after a few years of their operation at design sensitivity.
 In the most optimistic case, a detection is possible even before instrumental design sensitivity is reached.

-In this paper, we calculate the contribution to the background from a binary neutron star (BNS) population using the measured BNS merger rate derived from GW170817 \cite{gw170817}.
-Also, we update the previous predictions of the stochastic background taking into account the most recent published statements about the rate of BBH mergers \cite{gw170104}.
+In this paper, we calculate the contribution to the background from a binary neutron star (BNS) population using the measured BNS merger rate derived from GW170817~\cite{gw170817}.
+We also update the previous predictions of the stochastic background from BBH mergers taking into account the most recent published statements about the rate of events~\cite{gw170104}.
 We find the contributions to the background from BBH and BNS mergers to be of similar magnitude.
 As a consequence, an astrophysical background (including contributions from BNS and BBH mergers) may be detected earlier than previously anticipated.

 {\em Background from compact binary mergers} --- The energy-density spectrum of a gravitational wave background can be described by the dimensionless quantity